llbit/chunky-docs/docs/snapshot.md

 Snapshots are **untested** versions of Chunky released sporadically in order to get feedback on upcoming features.
-You may choose to use snapshot versions by selecting the `Download snapshots` check-box in the Chunky Launcher:
+You may choose to use snapshot versions by selecting the "Download snapshots" check-box in the [Chunky Launcher][1]:

 ![Snapshot check-box](snapshot-checkbox.png)